Robert the Bruce (film): Production

 The film was announced in February 2018, with Angus Macfadyen reprising his role from Braveheart (1995).
 Jared Harris, Anna Hutchison and Patrick Fugit were also cast amongst others.

+The film continues directly on from Braveheart and follows the widow Moira, portrayed by Anna Hutchison, and her family (portrayed by Gabriel Bateman and Talitha Bateman), who save Robert the Bruce, with Angus Macfadyen reprising his role from Braveheart.

+The cast includes Jared Harris, Patrick Fugit, Zach McGowan, Emma Kenney, Diarmaid Murtagh, Seoras Wallace, Shane Coffey, Kevin McNally, and Melora Walters.
+Richard Gray directed the film, with Macfadyen and Eric Belgau writing the script.
+Helmer Gray, Macfadyen, Hutchison, Kim Barnard, Nick Farnell, Cameron Nuggent, and Andrew Curry produced the film.

+Filming took place in 2019 and was completed with a limited cinematic release the same year.
 Filming had begun by February 2019.
 In order to film the harsh winters which existed in Scotland during these times, the crew used the snow-covered hills lining the Yellowstone River (Paradise) Valley, south of Livingston, Montana, for those needed shots.

 Release

 The world premiere of Robert the Bruce took place at the Edinburgh Film Festival on 23 June 2019.
 It was released in the United Kingdom on 28 June 2019.

 Signature Entertainment released the official theatrical trailer for the UK on 7 June 2019.

 The film was scheduled to be released in the United States with a premiere screening by Fathom Events for one-night-only on 16 April 2020 with a limited theatrical release on 24 April 2020 by Screen Media Films, to coincide with the 700th anniversary of the Declaration of Arbroath.
 However, due to the COVID-19 pandemic, Fathom Events cancelled the premiere and limited release.
 Braveheart was also scheduled for a theatrical re-release by Fathom Events in March 2020 for its 25th anniversary and in promotion for Robert the Bruce, but it was also cancelled.